nqminds/prolog-vc-tools/README.md

 ## Extra Resources

-### Demo Application
+### Demo Applications

-A demo application that implements this can be found here: [prolog-vc-tools-app](https://github.com/nqminds/prolog-vc-tools-app).
+An application with multiple example implementations of systems using this library can be found here: [policy-use-cases](https://github.com/nqminds/policy-use-cases).

-This implements some file-folder relations and implements a `permitted` rules and query that the system uses to determine whether a user has permissions to access a particular resource.
+A demo application that implements this library can be found here: [prolog-vc-tools-app](https://github.com/nqminds/prolog-vc-tools-app).

 ### Schemas